-Dough House: This short but sweet list of made-to-order doughnuts comes in chocolate, vanilla, strawberry, or chai, and all can be made gluten-free upon request.
+This short but sweet list of made-to-order doughnuts comes in chocolate, vanilla, strawberry, or chai, and all can be made gluten-free upon request.
 Beyond the staples, be on the lookout for special flavors, like the ever-popular Cookies & Cream Crumble or jam-filled favorites.

 Masters in the art of cacao, their collection of vegan bonbons would make an incredible souvenir, if you can manage to get them home before digging in.
 Satiate your cravings by indulging in their plant-based peanut butter chocolate cake while you’re in the café or book a tour at their factory to see behind the scenes.
 Most treats do have eggs or dairy, but the ones that don’t more than make up for it.

-High Five Coffee: Take five and enjoy a hot latte made with locally roasted beans at one of three locations.
+Take five and enjoy a hot latte made with locally roasted beans at one of three locations.
 What makes them a real treat to visit is their selection of vegan pastries, such as lemon tarts, sesame cookies, and pumpkin muffins.

-Sunshine Sammies: You can have your vegan ice cream and eat it with cookies, too!
+You can have your vegan ice cream and eat it with cookies, too!
 The only plant-based option is a coconut milk-based ice cream sandwiched between two soft chocolate chip cookies, but that’s more than enough to feed your inner child.

 As you can see, there’s no shortage of delicious food that’s vegan in Asheville, North Carolina.
 In fact, the most difficult part of finding a vegan meal is deciding where to get it!
-The availability of vegan friendly establishments speaks to the compassionate nature of Asheville’s residents, visitors, and entrepreneurs.
+The availability of vegan-friendly establishments speaks to the compassionate nature of Asheville’s residents, visitors, and entrepreneurs.

 Tucked away in a peaceful corner of downtown, The Laughing Seed is truly a special dining experience.
 With decor that’s inspired by nature’s beauty, dining here is similar to being inside a bright and airy greenhouse, where they just happen to serve delicious and creative vegan dishes.
-Check out my full review at The Laughing Seed Cafe!

 If you’re in search of a fine dining experience, the locals know that Plant is a must!
 Their menu features small plates and entrée options that you will not find anywhere else.
 The (Plant) Cheese includes a super sharp and tangy cheese, a mild cashew cheese, toasted crostini, pickled vegetables, and sliced apples in Rosemary olive oil.

 Last but not least, check out Vortex doughnuts.
 This place is not exclusively veg, but features the best darn donuts you will ever have the pleasure of eating.
-I’m a regular at this place, and I’m always blown away by how fresh and flavorful these donuts are.
-Their signature vortex of dark chocolate on top of a sugar covered fried goodness will appear in your dreams, along with the apple fritters and vanilla bean frosted doughnuts.
+The doughnuts are fresh and flavorful.
+Their signature vortex of dark chocolate on top of a sugar-covered fried goodness will appear in your dreams, along with the apple fritters and vanilla bean frosted doughnuts.

 We hope you enjoyed this guide sharing the best vegan restaurants in Asheville, North Carolina!
 If we missed any of your favorite Asheville vegetarian restaurants, we invite you to highlight them in the comments below.
 Many thanks to Hannah Kaminsky and Julie Massa for their help with this article.
 This article may contain affiliate links that support our work at World of Vegan at no extra cost to you.
 Thanks for stopping by, and we hope to see you again!
+Cover art credit: Plant